Smiling person with long hair wearing a white shirt, indoor background

 I am open to discuss any therapy preferences and to consider your need and good fit, and we always check in along the way.

-As I have navigated what works and resonates over a long journey of years of extensive learning and practice in many modalities, I have found best fit and preference for some.
+As I have navigated what works and resonates over a long journey of years of extensive learning and practice in many modalities, I have found best fit and preference for some,

 I also love the deep healing that is possible with EMDR, and DBR, which is on the cutting edge of neuroscience.
+Together these modalities offer a lovely way to face challenges and heal trauma respectfully and effectively.

 I also consider factors such as life phases, hormones (e.g.menopause) and neurodiversity -ADHD/ Autism etc. when framing concerns.